GollyGood/dstack/README.md

 The documentation is included as part of the codebase for easier reference and continuity of versions of dStack.
 Each cookbook contains its own documentation, however, an index of all documentation may be found in the [documentation](documentation) directory along with any higher level documentation that corresponds to dStack.

 Bugs
 ----

 Submit all bugs to the [issue queue](https://github.com/grndlvl/dstack/issues) on GitHub.

 Contributing
 ------------

 Make changes in a fork and submit a [pull request](https://github.com/grndlvl/dstack/pulls).

+For development you will need to install [Bundler](http://bundler.io/) and run `make development`.
+This will install the tools necessary for development.

-Before creating a pull request be sure there are no errors from the tests and fix all issues reported by Rubcop.
+Before submitting a pull request run `make test` to make sure your code passes tests and adhears to the [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide).

 License
 -------